Angel0po/EDA_BON-AO/README.md

  To perform advanced analysis, we tasked to find the number of tracks per key in order to see if there is trend or a pattern.
 Let us first group the number of tracks by their labeled keys, and then plot them into a bar plot and a pie chart for visualization and analysis.

+ We should also study the performance of the artists across all platform statistics.

  ```python
    df_key_counts = pd.DataFrame(df_spotify.groupby("key").size())
    # groups track by their key